-The information and resources on this page are provided in order to aid project planners and content producers in understanding the requirements and recommendations of the Promotional Video Policy and the SUNY Cortland Communication Guide..
+The information and resources on this page are provided by the Marketing Committee in order to aid project planners and content producers in understanding the requirements and recommendations of the Policy for Official Video and the SUNY Cortland Communication Guide.

 Accessibility considerations should be included in the planning and production stages of promotional video content.

 Captions should be available for all video content that includes synchronized audio.
 Captions should also be used to indicate when music is playing and when sound effects provide information on what is happening.

 SUNY Cortland was once again

 For a specific song, include the title and artist if time permits: